newst4rt/Lyrify/README.md

 ### Status Handler

 Lyrify uses predefined status codes to report the user if something goes wrong.
 This feature make it easy to detect and handle issues during runtime.
-Codes and their description can be determined [here](docs/status_codes.md).
+Codes and their description can be found [here](docs/status_codes.md).

 ## Options